 The Role of Media

 Culture does not emerge from a vacuum.
-It is constructed, reinforced, and transmitted through the stories a community tells about itself — through the heroes it elevates, the achievements it celebrates, the images it places on its walls and in its magazines and on its screens.
+It is constructed, reinforced, and transmitted through the stories a community tells about itself — through the heroes it elevates, the achievements it celebrates, the images it places on its walls and screens.

 The media ecosystem surrounding Black youth transmits a relentless daily message about what Black success looks like.
-That message overwhelmingly says: success is entertainment, success is athletics, success is celebrity.
+That message overwhelmingly says success is entertainment, success is athletics, success is celebrity.
 There is nothing wrong with athletics or entertainment.
-But when they dominate the representation of Black achievement, the cultural imagination gets colonized.
+But when they dominate the picture of Black achievement, the cultural imagination gets taken over.
 A Black child can name fifty rappers and zero Black astrophysicists.
-That vision of success is available to a fraction of a percent of those who pursue it.
+That vision of success is available to a fraction of a percent of those who chase it.

 The Odds: Athletic Stardom vs. Education